alextrevisan/psxdev-code-plugin/README.md

 ## Requirements

-- Visual Studio Code or Windsurf
+- Visual Studio Code
 - Operating system: Windows, macOS, or Linux

 ## Installation

-1. Install the extension through the VS Code or Windsurf Marketplace.
+1. Install the extension through the VS Code Marketplace.
 2. The extension will automatically check if the necessary tools are included.
 3. If any tools are missing, you will be notified to add them to the extension's `tools` directory.